kant/Tableau-Data-Visualization/README.md

 # Tableau-Data-Visualization
-Created some beautiful dashboards using Tableau to suport the decisions we make to solve a problem.
+Created some beautiful dashboards using Tableau to support the decisions we make to solve a problem.

 The dataset I used over here is international football results until 2020.